gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

                 prime[i] = False
         p += 1

-    # collect all primes, the numbers not crossed out
+    # collect all primes aka the numbers not crossed out
     return [i for i, v in enumerate(prime) if v]
 ```

-One can argument that this Java-style was good or popular back in the days but
+Although I know from my own writing experience, coming up with good code
-honestly it was always bad style - in any time period[1].
+examples is hard, the examples of _Clean Code_ are not worthy of a seminal book.

 ## conclusion